-The major in gender and women’s studies at Western Michigan University, whether taken with a minor or combined with a second major, prepares students for success in a world that still struggles around issues of gender.
+The major in gender and women’s studies at Western Michigan University, whether taken with a minor or combined with a second major, will prepare you for success in a world that still struggles around issues of gender.
 Through course work and activities outside the classroom, majors explore why gender is contested, how it continually intersects with other identities and the ways in which it corresponds to power.
 All majors take two required courses—Introduction to Gender and Women's Studies and Foundations of Feminist Theory—as well as courses in four categories to achieve a depth of advanced knowledge.
-They round out their studies with electives.
-To sign up for the major and to learn more about course options, students should meet with an advisor in the Department of Gender and Women's Studies.
+Studies are rounded out with electives.
+To sign up for the major and to learn more about course options, meet with an advisor in the Department of Gender and Women's Studies.

 Gender and women’s studies majors must complete 31 hours of course work.

 - Required courses: GWS 2000, Introduction to Gender and Women’s Studies (four credits) and GWS 4010, Foundations of Feminist Theory (three credits)

 - One 3000-level course: GWS 3200 (Women, Globalization and Social Change), GWS 3700 (Special Topics), or PSCI 3460 (Women in Developing Countries)

 - One 4000-level course: GWS 4100 (Special Topics), GWS 4400 (Internship), or GWS 4980 (Independent Study)

 - One history course: HIST 3160 (Women in American History), HIST 3360 (Women in European History), or HIST 4245 (Topics pertaining to women and/or gender)